MOUSE: P.I. For Hire: Steve Bland Portal World Walkthrough

 How this chapter works

 This part of MOUSE: P.I.
-For Hire mixes three things the game normally separates: boomer-shooter combat, movement puzzles, and collectible hunting.
-That combination is what makes it easy to lose time.
-Players usually stall because they clear every enemy and then still do not know where progression is, when the real answer is a Hell Horn trigger, a train control point, or a platform path that only becomes visible from the correct angle.
+For Hire stacks three things the game usually keeps apart: boomer-shooter combat, movement puzzles, and a scripted survival finale.
+That mix is where time gets lost.
+Most players stall because they clear every enemy and still cannot find the way forward — when the actual gate is a Hell Horn, the train control at the station, or a screw platform that only exists after you trigger it.

-For this reason, read each room in this order: look for the objective device first, clear only the enemies blocking that interaction second, and then check high ledges and dead-end platforms for funnies or other collectible pickups before you move on.
-That rhythm keeps the chapter fast and also reduces backtracking.
+So read each room in one order: find the objective device first (a horn, a control point, a sword pickup), clear only the enemies blocking that interaction, then check high ledges and dead ends for funnies before you advance.
+That rhythm keeps the chapter moving and cuts backtracking.

 Advertisement

-Step 2: Use Hell Horns as path-makers, not just gimmicks
+Step 2: Use Hell Horns to spawn platforms

-The Hell Horn mechanic is the real platforming gate in this chapter.
-When you trigger a Hell Horn, you are usually not being rewarded with a shortcut; you are being shown the intended route.
-That means every time you hit one, stop moving for a second and read the room again.
-Look ahead, then up, then back toward where you entered.
-New platforms can be easy to miss if you keep facing the original gap.
+The Hell Horn is the real platforming gate here.
+Blowing a Hell Horn spawns the screw platforms you need to climb — without it, the gap stays a gap.
+So every time you reach one, trigger it, then stop and read the room: look ahead, then up, then back toward where you came from, because the new platforms are easy to miss if you keep facing the original drop.

-Most failed jumps in this section come from impatience, not hard execution.
-Wait that extra half-second for the platform to fully materialize before you commit.
-In stylized games like this, the visual effect can finish a fraction later than players expect, and jumping too early makes it feel like the route is broken when it is not.
+Most failed jumps in this section are impatience, not execution.
+Wait the extra half-second for the platform to finish materializing before you commit — the spawn effect can land a fraction later than you expect, which makes a working route feel broken when it is not.

-When a Hell Horn creates multiple possible jumps, take the highest route first.
-That is where collectibles most often sit, and it is also the angle that best shows the next objective.
-If you take the lowest safe route every time, you can still clear the chapter, but you will miss side ledges and spend longer trying to figure out where the puzzle wants you to go.
+When a horn opens multiple jumps, take the highest line first.
+That is where funnies tend to sit and it is the angle that best reveals the next objective.
+The lowest safe route still clears the chapter, but you will skip side ledges and spend longer figuring out where to go.

-If a combat encounter feels messier than it should, the usual cause is standing still after a pickup or after a jump.
-Land, reposition, then swing or fire.
-The portal-world layouts are designed to punish static play.
+If a fight feels messier than it should, the usual cause is standing still after a pickup or a jump.
+Land, reposition, then swing or fire — these layouts punish static play.

 🎮